Grace O'Sullivan

-Grace O'Sullivan (born 8 March 1962) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the South constituency since July 2019.
-She is a member of the Green Party, part of the European Green Party.
+Grace O'Sullivan (born 8 March 1962) is an Irish politician who served as a Member of the European Parliament (MEP) from Ireland for the South constituency from 2019 until 2024.
+She is a member of the Green Party, and part of the European Green Party.
 She previously served as a Senator for the Agricultural Panel from 2016 to 2019.

 O'Sullivan is also known for her activism during a 20-year career with Greenpeace having served on the crew of the Rainbow Warrior when it was bombed in New Zealand in 1985 by French Intelligence.
 She is a former Irish surfing champion and has worked for a number of years as an environmental education specialist and ecologist.

+Initially elected in the 2019 European Parliament elections, O'Sullivan lost her seat in the 2024 European elections.

 Early and personal life

 O'Sullivan was born in County Waterford in Ireland, where she grew up in Tramore, close to the back strand and the surrounding countryside, an environment which she says was influential on her life and appreciation of nature and the sea.

-As a result of growing up near the sea, O’Sullivan was involved in water and nature-based activities from a young age.
+As a result of growing up near the sea, O'Sullivan was involved in water and nature-based activities from a young age.
 She joined Tramore Sea and Cliff Rescue at the age of 16, and by the age of 18 was a helmsman with the Tramore RNLI.
 She spent some time as a lifeguard with Waterford County Council, patrolling Tramore beach during the summer months.

 She was a keen sportsperson at school, learning to surf where she grew up.
-In the late 1970s, O'Sullivan she began to surf competitively and became Ireland's first national female surf champion in 1981.
+In the late 1970s, O'Sullivan began to surf competitively and became Ireland's first national female surf champion in 1981.

-O'Sullivan is a mother of three, an environmental activist and educationalist and a Green Party MEP for Ireland South.
+O'Sullivan is a mother of three, an environmental activist and educationalist and a Green Party politician.
 Her sister Lola O'Sullivan is a Fine Gael Waterford City and County Councillor.